A Complete Guide on How to Write Case Brief

 - Proofread to ensure that the citations, facts, and grammar used in the body of the brief is free from any errors.

 - Practice makes perfect.
-Whenever you come across any case that is of interest to you, it is a good idea to write a case brief just as a practice activity.
+Whenever you come across any case that is of interest to you, it is a good idea to learn briefing that case just as a practice activity.
 This will make you more fluent.

 How to Cite a Case Brief

 Within the legal brief, citing any prior decisions or actions in the cases must be precise and correct.
-Court cases are also published in law reporters that compile previous cases and the facts pertaining to them.
+Court cases are also published in law reports that compile previous cases, procedural history, and the facts pertaining to them.
 Follow these steps to ensure correct citation for easy reference in the future:

 - The names of both parties in the case must be written in Italics